MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 With per-machine installation, automatic updates is disabled.
 This means that to update the Teams app, you must uninstall the current version to update to a newer version.
 With per-user installation, automatic updates is enabled.
 For most VDI deployments, we recommend you deploy Teams using per-machine installation.

-For Teams media optimization in VDI environments to work properly, the thin client endpoint must have access to the internet.
-If internet access isn't available at the thin client endpoint, the optimization startup won't be successful, which means the user is in a non-optimized media state.
+For Teams AV optimization in VDI environments to work properly, the thin client endpoint must have access to the internet.
+If internet access isn't available at the thin client endpoint, optimization startup won't be successful.
+This means that the user is in a non-optimized media state.

 #### Dedicated persistent setup